siddiqur-54/task_documentations/SOLID Principles and Design Patterns/SOLID Principles_Design Patterns_README.md

 Rectangle Area: 35.0
 Circle Area: 28.274333882308138
 ```

-In this design, adding support for a new shape, such as a triangle, would require modifying the existing method calculateArea.
-This violates the Open/Closed Principle because the existing code must be changed to introduce new functionality.
+**Issues**

+- **Fragile Code:** Modifying the `calculateArea` method to add new shapes increases the risk of introducing errors or breaking existing functionality.

+- **Poor Extensibility:** The design does not support easy extension.
+Every time a new shape is introduced, the `ShapeCalculator` class must be modified, making it difficult to maintain and extend.

 ### Example of Maintaining OCP

 To comply with the OCP, we can refactor the code by creating an abstract base class or interface for shapes and then implementing specific shape classes.
-This way, new shapes can be added without changing the existing code.

 ```java
 abstract class Shape {